ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 controlling entity is `example.com`.

-A controlling entity like `example.com` may act as an anonymizing proxy for its users when querying transparency logs run by other entities, but should not attempt to 'mirror' or combine other transparency logs with its own.
+A controlling entity like `example.com` may act as an anonymizing proxy for its users when querying transparency logs run by other entities (in the manner of
+{{?RFC9458}}), but should not attempt to 'mirror' or combine other transparency logs with its own.

 # Security Guarantees